Alan MacMasters hoax: Discovery and aftermath

 In July 2022, a Kent-based teenage student named Adam became suspicious of the photograph on Alan MacMasters' Wikipedia page and, upon scrutinising it further, discovered that it was edited and not legitimate.
 Adam subsequently posted his findings to Reddit.
 This research was prompted after his teacher spoke about MacMasters in class and Adam looked up the article of the supposed inventor.
 However, Adam was unaware that the entire article was a hoax.
 A viewer of the Reddit post reported their concern on the Internet forum Wikipediocracy, where users discovered the article's fraudulent nature.
-Soon after this, the page was labeled as a hoax and marked for deletion.
+Soon after this, the page was labelled as a hoax and marked for deletion.
 Alex's Wikipedia account, which he used to perpetrate the hoax, was subsequently blocked from the platform.

 In an interview published on Wikipediocracy in 2022, the creator of the hoax said that he initially thought the prank would not cause much harm, that awareness that the article was a hoax had actually been "widespread", and that many subsequent embellishments to the article had been made by other editors.
 He described the first time he realised the prank was harmful was when he read a book about Victorian inventors and found Alan MacMasters listed as one of the inventors.

+In a July 2024 interview, Alan said that he still edits Wikipedia as an apology, but remains anonymous out of fear of being banned.